-VEGAS MYTHS BUSTED: A Casino Drained its Pool Because Black Singer Dorothy Dandridge Used It
+VEGAS MYTHS RE-BUSTED: A Casino Drained its Pool Because Black Singer Dorothy Dandridge Used It

 The truth of racism’s shameful blight on Las Vegas history is bad enough.
 No embellishment is necessary.